LudovicEspeel/course-web-essentials/docs/64_axios/README.md

 </script>
 ```

 Because the resource doesn’t exist, we see a 404 error in the console.
-If we want more information about the error, we can use the toJSON Javascript method on it.
+If we want more information about the error, we can use the toJSON JavaScript method on it.

 ```vue{12}
 <template>